|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The rate of growth of the fissile inventory, once economic mining is exhausted, is set by the number of neutrons yielded per fission which sets an upper limit on the fissile fuel breeding rate.

-Note that if thermal energy is delivered to the load via electricity instead of via heat the required nuclear capacity triples.
+Note that if thermal energy is delivered to the load via electricity instead of via heat the required nuclear power capacity triples.
 Thus it is essential that the largest possible fraction of the reactors have urban siting.

 FIND OCEAN FISSILE CONTENT: